 - Work together with your employer to develop strategies to reduce your exposure to substances that trigger your asthma.

 - Work closely with your doctor to ensure your asthma is well managed with the right treatment regime for your needs.

-There are many substances in the workplace that may cause asthma to develop, or trigger asthma symptoms in someone who already has asthma.
+There are many substances in the workplace that may cause to develop, or in someone who already has asthma.
 If you experience asthma symptoms at work, and these symptoms improve when you are away from work, such as during holidays or on weekends, you may have what is called work-related or occupational asthma.